Fermented Blackberry Soda

 I am currently teaching on several internationally acclaimed programmes:

-Visceral Lecturer: WSO, Vienna, Frankfurt – Undergraduate and Masters program.
+Visceral Lecturer: Wiener Schule für Osteopathie (WSO), Vienna, Frankfurt – Undergraduate and Master’s program.

-Naturopathic approach: Visceral Osteopathy, Nutrition and the Microbiome – International Post-graduate courses – Europe, UK.
+Naturopathic approach: Visceral Osteopathy, Nutrition and the Microbiome: UK, Europe and International Post-graduate courses

 Lacto-fermentation workshop: Welbeck School of Artisan Food, Welbeck, and in the community